 Another reason for the decline of the shark species is shark fishing and shark finning as indicated by a study done by Dr. Po-Shun Chuang.
 In his study Dr. Chuang “DNA barcoding method to identify the species of sharks entering through the fishing ports” (Chuang, Hung, Chang, Huang & Shiao, 2016).
 Dr. Chuang has stated that “Asia imports 10,000-20,000 tons of shark fins per year” (Chuang et al., 2016).
 This ludicrous number was reached in order to satisfy the demand for the infamous shark fin soup served all across Asia.
 I think it’s insane that this many sharks are dying just for the consumption of their fins in a soup.
 It doesn’t seem to be a sane course of action.
 After analyzing the imported goods Dr. Chuang and his colleagues have identified 23 different shark species from the 231 port landings sample and 24 shark species from the 316 shark fin products (Chuang et al., 2016).
 This insane number of species already lowers the already vulnerable population.
-It seems as if the fisheries are catching and killing sharks indiscriminately regardless of their threat of endangerment.
+Start from here It seems as if the fisheries are catching and killing sharks indiscriminately regardless of their threat of endangerment.
 Moreover, Dr. Chuang and his colleagues found in his samplings that there were 12 near threatened species, 13 vulnerable species, and only nine least concerned species (Chuang et al., 2016).

 It seems alarming that the species most prevalent in the catches are the ones that are more threatened.
 Dr. Chuang concluded that 22.1% of all the samples found on the ports were categorized as threatened (Chuang et al., 2016).
 These alarmingly high numbers were justified by the act of bycatching that most fisheries take part in (Chuang et al., 2016).
 This is when, in this case, sharks are caught unintentionally with other intended targets.
 The equipment used is a major contributing factor to bycatching.
 Using inefficient and unreliable equipment would only lead to injured sharks that die due to immobility.
 Catching more sharks than intended will lead to endangering sharks more than they already are.
 Apparently, fisheries have little regards to the conservation efforts of sharks.
 So, these unintended bycatching don’t alter their decisions in the slightest causing more unnecessary shark deaths over the years.

+This is a great proposal, consider my suggestions on how to make your argument complete so that you are actually arguing for something.
+What is the overall purpose of the paper, I wasn’t entirely sure on that or your audience.

 References